-&lt;sup>255 Primary evidence paragraph 55.
+255 Primary evidence paragraph 55.

-&lt;sup>256 Appendix DBM1.
+256 Appendix DBM1.

-- 770. The generic mitigation measures (referred to as controls) included: 257 - The boundaries of Blue Endeavour are designed to limit the overlap with current traffic routes; - b) After placement and marking of the blocks of pens, vessels not on the common routes will simply be able to take a slightly different route; - c) The extent of the Blue Endeavour site will be marked with suitable AtoN to the satisfaction of the Harbourmaster and MNZ; - d) Farm infrastructure that is to be fitted with AIS will be registered and approved by MNZ; - e) The traffic route currently follows a line that passes to the north of Te Mete Mahinga/McManaway Rock.
+- some safety legislation.
+Mr Grogan stated that the Council maintains maritime safety by reducing harbour risk to a level that is ALARP.
+We accept this approach to managing risk. - 769.
+The risk mitigation measures identified by Mr McKenzie included generic measures and sitespecific mitigation measures. - 770.
+The generic mitigation measures (referred to as controls) included:257 - The boundaries of Blue Endeavour are designed to limit the overlap with current traffic routes; - b) After placement and marking of the blocks of pens, vessels not on the common routes will simply be able to take a slightly different route; - c) The extent of the Blue Endeavour site will be marked with suitable AtoN258 to the satisfaction of the Harbourmaster and MNZ; - d) Farm infrastructure that is to be fitted with AIS259 will be registered and approved by MNZ; - e) The traffic route currently follows a line that passes to the north of Te Mete Mahinga/McManaway Rock.
 This will not be adversely altered. - 771.
 Mr McKenzie considered that given Witts Rock and Te Mete Mahinga/McManaway Rock are relatively close by, they should be marked with a Virtual AIS to aid navigation and the situational awareness of bridge crews and other mariners. - 772.
-Site specific mitigation measures identified by Mr McKenzie included: - a) Application site correctly charted and notified; - b) Application site correctly marked with visible AtoN including cardinal marks and virtual beacons; - Extent of farm pen blocks hazardous areas and barges are clearly visible to mariners by means of special marks; - d) Application site boundary aligned to vessel routes; - e) Water users notified through standard maritime notification channels whenever normally submerged elements are brought to the surface or are out of proper location; - f) All farm support vessels and barges used in navigation are managed under the Maritime NZ vessel safety management regime known as MOSS; - g) All farm support vessel crew are suitably qualified and experienced; - h) Assurance that the farm mooring system is correctly designed and maintained as per the NRMP and a suitable assurance scheme for example classification to an applicable set of class rules; - i) Each farm position continuously monitored; - j) Farm operational procedures designed to avoid loose debris; - k) Ship-husbandry discipline maintained by crew to prevent loss of items and rubbish over the side; - Farm componentry designed to avoid release or loss of fixtures and fittings; - Use of transitional risk control program that includes informing other water users of the installation of and major change to the pen blocks or other key elements. - 773.
-Mr McKenzie stated that after controls (mitigation measures listed above) have been applied to the identified risks, there are six medium risks and one high residual risk associated with the proposal. - 774.
-The high residual risk related to an operational or maintenance vessel making contact with the farm.
-It was considered to be high risk due to the nature of operations and requirement to interact in close proximity with the infrastructure during normal operating and maintenance
+Site specific mitigation measures identified by Mr McKenzie included: - a) Application site correctly charted and notified; - Application site correctly marked with visible AtoN including cardinal marks and virtual beacons; - c) Extent of farm pen blocks hazardous areas and barges are clearly visible to mariners by means of special marks; - d) Application site boundary aligned to vessel routes; - e) Water users notified through standard maritime notification channels whenever normally submerged elements are brought to the surface or are out of proper location; - f) All farm support vessels and barges used in navigation are managed under the Maritime NZ vessel safety management regime known as MOSS; - g) All farm support vessel crew are suitably qualified and experienced; - Assurance that the farm mooring system is correctly designed and maintained as per the NRMP260 and a suitable assurance scheme - for example classification to an applicable set of class rules; - i) Each farm position continuously monitored; - j) Farm operational procedures designed to avoid loose debris; - Ship-husbandry discipline maintained by crew to prevent loss of items and rubbish over the side; - l) Farm componentry designed to avoid release or loss of fixtures and fittings: - m) Use of transitional risk control program that includes informing other water users of the installation of and major change to the pen blocks or other key elements.